Operation Stocking Stuffer

 Christmas Stockings are a great way to give a gift with meaning to a child who needs hope the most this season.
 This year, we are offering two options: Personally shop for your donated Christmas Stocking, or purchase a virtual Christmas Stocking and we will do the shopping for you.

-Stockings are given out to children in the Mandurah and Bindjareb (Peel) area by Santa's helpers at our Community Christmas Celebration on the 17th December 2022.
-Stocking fillers are given to parents to place in the stockings on Christmas morning to help keep the magic of Christmas alive.
+Stockings are given out to children in the Mandurah and Bindjareb (Peel) area by Santa's helpers at our Community Christmas Celebration on the 16th December 2023.

 When children experience the magic of Christmas, they know that they matter and are loved.